BrendonEarl/UVicHybridGyro/Software Requirements.md

 	mpu.dmpGetLinearAccel(&aaReal, &aa, &gravity);

 Resides in MPU6050\_6Axis\_MotionApps20: Gets 'real' acceleration (in __aaReal__) by subtracting the gravity vector in each of the x, y, z components.
-==Issue:== aa and gravity values don't line up (aa is not multiplied by any constant, constant to multiply gravity doesn't change with AFS_SEL - constant value referred to is that found in the LSB/g column in a table above)
+==aa and gravity values should now line up== since the gravity component is now multiplied by a constant which changes based on AFS\_SEL in the library (aa is not multiplied by any constant, constant to multiply gravity doesn't change with AFS_SEL - constant value referred to is that found in the LSB/g column in a table above)